 - San Pedro de Atacama

-- Carretera Austral (Cerro Castillo, Puerto Tranquilo and Marble Caves, days hikes and Caleta Tortel)
+- Carretera Austral for day hikes and camping (Cerro Castillo, Puerto Tranquilo and Marble Caves, and Caleta Tortel)

 - Huilo Huilo in car